-3.190 CIVIL ARRESTS{ (Repealed)}
+3.190 CIVIL ARRESTS{ (Repealed) }

-{REPORTER'S NOTE: UTCR 3.190 was repealed to avoid conflict or duplication with Oregon Laws 2021, chapter 550, effective July 19, 2021.}
+{REPORTER'S NOTE: UTCR 3.190 was repealed to avoid conflict or duplication with ORS 181A.828.}

 - [(1) No person may subject an individual to civil arrest without a judicial warrant or judicial order when the individual is in a courthouse or within the environs of a courthouse. - (2) "Courthouse" means any building or space used by a circuit court of this state. - (3) "Environs of a courthouse" means the vicinity around a courthouse, including all public entryways, driveways, sidewalks, and parking areas intended to serve a courthouse.]
-3. 21.050(2)